Sphola619/Premier-League-Top-Scorers/README.md

    - Open your browser and navigate to http://localhost:3000
    - Enter a Premier League player's name in the search input to get their goals, position,  club, and date of birth.
-   - The backend will the return the player's details only if they are in the top 10 scorers list this season
+   - The backend will the return the player's details only if they are in the top 10 scorers list this season.

 **License**